pivotal-cf/docs-pks/shutdown-startup.hbs.md

 To speed up the BOSH startup process:

-1. Obtain the BOSH Director VM Credentials from Ops Manager.
-For information about doing this, see [Retrieving Credentials from Your Deployment](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/install-credentials.html) in the Ops Manager documentation.
+1. Obtain the BOSH Director VM Credentials from {{ vars.platform_name }}.
+For information about doing this, see [Retrieving Credentials from Your Deployment](https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-operations-manager/3-0/tanzu-ops-manager/install-credentials.html) in the {{ vars.platform_name }} documentation.
 1. SSH to the BOSH Director VM.
 1. On the BOSH Director VM, run the following commands: